simreaney/simreaney.github.io/_pages/cv.md

 Research Grants
 ==========
+1. 2022-26 NERC, Assessing and Managing the Impacts of Mixtures of Chemicals on UK Freshwater Biodiversity in a Changing World ‘ECOMIX’.
+NE/X015750/1 £1.6m / £286k to DU
+1. 2022-23, UK Space Agency R2-D2: Resilience to Recovery – Data for Disasters
-1. 2022-22 CoI, NERC,Synthesising evidence in economics of biodiversity
+1. 2022-22 CoI, NERC, Synthesising evidence in economics of biodiversity
 1. 2018-22 CoI, NERC, Java Flood One. £464k
 1. 2018-19, CoI, Royal Academy of Medicine, GCRF Networking Grant for Managed Aquifer Recharge with Check Dams in Botswana. £25k
 1. 2018-19 CoI, Defra, Demonstration Test Catchments for the River Eden, Phase three. £166k total.
 PI Prof. Phil Haygarth at Lancaster.